Skip to main content

 5 resources listed

-The BC Caregiver Support Line provides free, confidential support and information.
-Programs like Better at Home help seniors with everyday tasks, reducing the burden on family caregivers.
-Federal and provincial tax credits also provide financial recognition of the caregiver role.
+The BC Caregiver Support Line offers free, confidential support and information.
+Programs like Better at Home help seniors with everyday tasks so you don't have to do it all alone.
+There are also federal and provincial tax credits that recognize the work you're doing.

 Programs & Services